-1) Eat more slowly and chew food well.
+1) Slow down your eating and chew food well.
 The better food is chewed, the more efficient digestion is;

 7) Move your body.
-Movement helps to clear gas and reduce stress.
+Movement helps with gas clearance, and aids in stress reduction.